wurmlab/SBC361-programming-in-R/2021/practical3/index.md

 #### Q9 Write a script for a [Rock-Scissors-Paper game](https://en.wikipedia.org/wiki/Rock%E2%80%93paper%E2%80%93scissors) to play against the computer.
 You will need to write it as a function (e.g. `rock_scissors_paper(your_play)`).
 NOTE: You will need to use if else statements in R. Have a look online to see how they work.

 #### Q10 Write a script for a functional [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Rules).
 This is a type of cellular automata model where very simple initial rules can generate highly complex patterns.
-To model it, you will need to integrate Conway's rules into R.
+To model/simulate life, you will need to integrate Conway's rules into R.